InvaHealth/InvaHealthDDdescriptors/README.md

 # **Native_Introduced**

-Indicates if the impact occurs in the native or introduced range of the species corresponding to the entry
+Indicates if the impact occurs in the native or introduced range of the species corresponding to the entry.

 # **Health_impact_mechanism**

-General types of health impact - a fixed list of categorie (Pathogen, Toxin, Allergen, Direct physicial harm, Resource availability, Mental health, Behaviour changer)
+General types of health impact — a fixed list of categories:
+- pathogen
+- toxin
+- allergen
+- direct physicial harm
+- resource availability
+- mental health
+- behaviour changer

 # **Associated_biohazard**

 The name of the substance affecting human health.
-Name of the pathogen, toxin or allergen
+Name of the pathogen, toxin, or allergen.

 # **Role**

-Vector, Reservoir or Facilitator.
-Sensu Vilà et al. (2021)
+Vector, Reservoir, or Facilitator (sensu <a href="https://doi.org/10.1093/biosci/biab047">Vilà et al. (2021)</a>).

 # **Associated_vector**

-If a species is a reservoir or a facilitator, the species acting as a vector should be indicated
+If a species is a reservoir or a facilitator, the species acting as a vector should be indicated.

 # **Associated_reservoir**

-If a species is a vector or a facilitator, the species acting as a reservoir should be indicated if there is one
+If a species is a vector or a facilitator, the species acting as a reservoir should be indicated if there is one.

 # **Associated_facilitator**

-If a species is a vector or a reservoir, the species acting as a facilitator should be indicated if there is one
+If a species is a vector or a reservoir, the species acting as a facilitator should be indicated if there is one.

 # **Mode_transmission**

-Mode of transmission of the biohazard / impact (airborne, waterborne, direct contact, foodborne, vectorborne)
+Mode of transmission of the biohazard/impact:
+- air-borne
+- water-borne
+- direct contact
+- food-borne
+- vector-borne